thenoviceoof/habitFetch/README.md

 1) > cd HabitFetch

+2) > virtualenv . # optional

+3) > pip install -r requirements.txt # optional, if you already have the packages

-2) Edit the settings.py file to include your habitRPG user_id and api_key.
+4) Edit the settings.py file to include your habitRPG user_id and api_key.
 (Find these in the API section of the habitRPG website, after logging in)

-3) > python habitFetch.py
+5) > python habitFetch.py

 ##License##